Blackberries offer many health benefits. They’re full of vitamins and minerals like C, K, and manganese, high in fiber, and may boost brain health.

 - promote regular bowel movements

-- control blood sugar levels by slowing the rate of sugar absorption
+- manage blood sugar levels by slowing the rate of sugar absorption

-- lose weight by making you feel fuller longer
+- make you feel fuller for longer after eating

 - provide fuel to nourish healthy gut bacteria